valntn/nanopore_genomic_tutorial/Walkthrough.md

 ### Long Read Assembly Polishing with Pilon
 After medaka, the assembly should be pretty accurate already.
 Now polish with short reads it until it's done.
 This could be anything between 1 and 4 rounds of pilon polishing.

-First, map the short to the medaka output with bowtie2.
+First, map the short reads to the medaka output with bowtie2.

     mkdir pilon
     cd pilon